ravencats111/stats220/content/assignments/assignment1.md

 -   NO marks will be given for using URL links or different file paths.
 -   DO NOT apply any `theme()` and aesthetics other than what I asked to your plots.
--   DO NOT resize your plots, and leave all plots in their default widths and heights.
+-   DO NOT print any R objects and plots.

 ### Question 1